Winthrop, Washington: Climate

 Like most of northeastern Washington, Winthrop has a humid continental climate (Köppen Dsb), with cold, snowy winters and very warm summers with cool nights and little rainfall.
 In the winter, temperatures in the Methow Valley regularly drop below 0 °F, but are also able to reach as high as 71 °F due to warm Chinook winds.
 Winthrop and Mazama recorded the coldest temperature ever measured in Washington state at -48 °F on December 30, 1968.
 Winthrop also has the coldest average month in the state, with January minimum temperatures at 15.4 °F. The hottest temperature recorded in Winthrop was 109 °F on June 30, 2021, during a regional heat dome event.

 Western Okanogan County is prone to wildfires in the summer, which can shut down the North Cascades Highway as well as local businesses reliant on tourism.
 The 2021 wildfire season included two major fires in the Methow Valley that caused long-term evacuations and smoke inundation.
 The Cedar Creek and Cub Creek fires both started in early July and were contained by September after burning a combined 113,000 acre.
 By late July, the air quality index in Winthrop had reached as high as 429—the worst in the United States—and was compared to Mordor from The Lord of the Rings by a National Weather Service office.
 The following month, Illinois-based Instant Brands donated 2,000 air purifiers to the town to be distributed to residents.
+A wildfire in late June 2026 resulted in an evacuation notice to be issued for central Winthrop by the county government.